kakyoism/kkappkit/README.md

 The typical workflow with kkAppKit:

 - Create a project folder and a main Python script.
 - Create and write up JSON configuration files: `app.json` and `default.json`.
-The former holds the control parameters and GUI specs the main script relies on; the latter holds the default preset.
+The former holds the control parameters and GUI specs the main script relies on; the latter holds the default preset of those parameters.
-- In the main script, write the main logic in a main function.
+- In the main script, write a main function.
 This function also accounts for the CLI mode of your app.
 - In the main script, call a factory method among the kit's API to generate the GUI for you based on the config file.
 This method returns the Tkinter main top-level window, e.g., root.
 Launch your Tkinter main event loop from the root window.

 ### Hello World!
 If you skim through the source code section below, you might be scared at how incredibly long it looks for a Hello World (80 lines).
 There are two reasons:

-- The goal of this example is to show what's really in my day-to-day work.
+- The goal of this example is to show a real picture of my day-to-day work.
 There is no hiding of necessary details there.
 - I follow `PEP8` as much as possible, so many lines could've been merged into one, but I avoid that style here for readability.

 With this very first example, we'll see a GUI that allows us to edit a text string and a number, and show them in a pop-up message box upon launching the main script under GUI mode, and prints out the same data under CLI mode.

 First we create a folder called `hello_world` and a config file `app.json` under it.
-This is the main config file our app gets its control parameters from.
+This is our main config file.
+Our app gets its control parameters from this file.
 Let's edit the JSON file like this.

 ```javascript
 {